 Clinical testing at Mayo Clinic benefits from active research and development programs.
 Development activities in the Division of Laboratory Genetics are focused on improving current test strategies and introducing new genetic tests.
 All approved tests meet rigid validation standards that include a thorough evaluation of methodology and clinical utility.
 Mayo research programs combine the expertise and experience of Mayo scientists to advance the field of genetics and genetic testing.

-Laboratory Genetics offers genetic testing through MML, the diagnostic laboratory referral center for Mayo Clinic.
-MML specializes in providing esoteric laboratory testing for health care organizations throughout the United States and around the world.
-For more information, visit the Mayo Medical Laboratories website.
+Laboratory Genetics offers genetic testing through MCL, the diagnostic laboratory referral center for Mayo Clinic.
+MCL specializes in providing esoteric laboratory testing for health care organizations throughout the United States and around the world.
+For more information, visit the Mayo Clinic Laboratories website.